jemarasmith/CodePath_Wordle/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-* trying to fogure out where to place the "enter button" and "visible text" to showcase the correct word after the total number of tries have taken place
+* trying to figure out where to place the "enter button" and "visible text" to showcase the correct word after the total number of tries have taken place **figured out my error for the above issue!!

 ## License